-In this article, we will walk you through what you need to know to understand and successfully complete a SAG exhibit G form.
+In this article, we will walk you through what you need to know to understand and successfully complete a SAG-AFTRA exhibit G form.

-If you are a nitty gritty details kind of person, then you may love the thorough nature of the SAG exhibit G. If not… well, then hang tight — there is a lot to take in.
-In this article, we will walk you through what you need to know to successfully complete a SAG exhibit G form.
+If you are a nitty-gritty details kind of person, then you may love the thorough nature of the SAG-AFTRA Exhibit G. If not… well, then hang tight — there is a lot to take in.
+In this article, we will walk you through what you need to know to successfully complete a SAG-AFTRA exhibit G form.

 What is an Exhibit G form?